genome21/gcloud-commander/README.md

 -   **Interactive UI for Shell Scripts**: Run your `gcloud` or any bash scripts from a clean, professional web interface.
 -   **Step-by-Step Execution**: Visualize script execution in real-time, with each logical step clearly displayed and its status tracked.
--   **Dynamic Input Variables**: Automatically generates input fields based on `read -p` declarations in your scripts, making them easy to configure.
+-   **Intelligent Parameter Detection**: Automatically discovers parameters in your scripts.
+It generates user-friendly input fields from both `read -p` declarations and flags (e.g., `--zone`) found directly in `gcloud` commands.
+-   **Contextual Resource Lookups**: Eliminates guesswork by allowing users to fetch and select live project resources—like VPC networks, subnets, zones, and available VM machine types—directly from the UI.
+-   **Pre-flight Execution Preview**: Review the final, fully-rendered command with all variables substituted before execution, ensuring complete accuracy and preventing errors.
 -   **AI-Powered Summaries**: Get a concise, AI-generated summary for the output of each step, highlighting key outcomes and events.
 -   **Raw Log Access**: Instantly toggle the view to see the raw terminal output for any step, providing deep-dive capability when needed.
 -   **Built-in Script Management**: A secure interface for authorized users to add, edit, and manage the library of available scripts.